zanata/zanata-assets/README.md

-## Zanata assets has been depreciated
+## Zanata assets has been deprecated

 A newer styleguide can be found here: https://github.com/zanata/zanata-styleguide